-This is why the BGBB Lit Foundation offers programs and events that help kids get hooked on books early by teaching them how wonderful it feels when you’re able to connect reading to activities – even if it may have been really hard at first.
-Our programs not only promote literacy but also promote strong character development through quality early childhood education so kids will love learning throughout life.
+This is why the BGBB Lit Foundation offers programs and events that help kids get hooked on literacy early by teaching them how wonderful it is when you’re able to connect reading to activities – even if it may have been really hard at first.
+Our goal is to not only promote literacy but also promote strong character development through quality early to middle childhood education so kids will love learning throughout life.

-Our programs are not just about increasing word recognition and contextual skills; they also promote self-esteem and self-assurance so every child becomes a confident reader, speaker, and writer.
+Our programs are not just about increasing word recognition and contextual skills; they also promote self-esteem and self-assurance so every child becomes a confident reader, speaker, and writer; as well as learn life skills.

 “Our character, what we accept, and what we believe start at the psychosocial age of development, so instead of only writing to advocate the need for change to adults, I wanted to inspire, encourage, and teach at a stage of development that would culturally enrich our Black and Brown children.” – Dr. Pamela Gurley, D.M.